wiilki/timed-javascript-quiz/README.md

 ## Usage

- * Click red "Start" button to begin.
+ * Click "Start" button to begin.
  * Answer questions to quiz
  * Complete form to save your score
  * Click "View High Scores" to view previous scores